Workflow tips while learning RoboFont & Glyphs

 Spacing is significantly faster via keyboard shortcuts than typing in numbers, too:

-Don’t go crazy with extensions (yet)
+Don’t install too many extensions (yet)

 Glyphs and RoboFont both have a steadily growing library of liberally licensed, open source extensions and plugins available for you to use.
 It’s incredible to see type designers sharing the tools they’ve built.